Learning Outcomes

 - Simple criminal damage involves destroying or damaging property belonging to another without lawful excuse (s 1(1) CDA 1971).

-- The mens rea is intention or subjective recklessness (R v G) as to destroying or damaging property belonging to another.
+- The mens rea is intention or subjective recklessness (R v G) as to destroying or damaging property, plus knowledge or belief that the property belongs to another.
+Honest mistakes of ownership can negate the mens rea (R v Smith).

 Key Terms and Concepts